-This is a question that clients rarely ask us, and they really should.
-If a photographer is coming off as a professional he/she should absolutely have liability insurance.
-It’s important to have to protect both parties, and some venues even require that the vendors have it.
+This is a question that clients rarely ask, and they really should.
+If a photographer is coming off as a professional he/she/they should absolutely have liability insurance.
+It’s important to have to protect both parties, and most venues even require that vendors have it.

 It’s surprising how many photographers claim to be professionals, yet only have one camera body.
-Make sure your photographer has back-up cameras, lenses and lighting equipment in case of malfunctions.
-The last thing you want is an under-prepared photographer to miss out on important wedding moments.
+Can you imagine if a photographer only took one camera to your wedding, and it broke?
+Make sure your photographer has backup cameras, lenses, and lighting equipment in case of malfunctions.
+The last thing you want is an under-prepared vendor to miss out on important wedding moments.

 3) How much experience do you have as a wedding photographer?